ArmanMadani/cartography/README.md

 # Cartography
-A repository for JavaScript map samples
+A repository of JavaScript map samples